rvermeulen/codeql-workshop-control-flow-java/README.md

 }
 ```

-To identify the correct use we need to exclude _calls_ in callers of the `correctAndIncorrectUse` method.
+To identify the correct use, we need to exclude _calls_ in callers of the `correctAndIncorrectUse` method.
-Each of those _calls_ maybe dominated by a call to `initialize` or a call that always calls `initialize`.
+Each of those _calls_ may be dominated by a call to `initialize` or a call that always calls `initialize`.

 The reasoning about _callers_ and _callees_ makes use of a different control flow graph known as the (static) [Call graph](https://en.wikipedia.org/wiki/Call_graph).
 Implement the query `dominatingCall` in [Exercise8.ql](exercises/Exercise8.ql) and use it to determine if there is an interprocedural call to `initialize` or a callable that always calls `initialize` that dominates the call to `someAction`.